ak47andrew/virtual-console/docs/src/palette.md

 # Palette

-So, instead of writing RGB or whatever color model you prefer you're doing something called "Palettes".
+So, instead of using RGB or whatever color model you prefer, you'll have to work with palettes.
 Here I'm gonna talk about what it is, how to use and setup it

 ## What is a palette